dnezan/air-quality-forecasting-azureAutoML/README.md

 3. Report the AQI based on the highest sub-index, using the following table:
    AQI = (Highest sub-index / 50) x 100
    Range of AQI values:
-	- 0-50: Good
-	- 51-100: Satisfactory
-	- 101-200: Moderate
-	- 201-300: Poor
-	- 301-400: Very Poor
-	- 401-500: Severe

-Note that this method is only an approximation and may not be as accurate as the official CPCB method, which takes into account the concentrations of all eight pollutants.

 | AQI             | Rating                                                                |
 | --------------- | ------------------------------------------------------------------ |